foxyntax/foxyntax_ci/README.md

 #### Config foxyntax.php

-Set your lenght of salt for encode your files and directories: (*Required*)
+Set your length of salt for encode your files and directories: (*Required*)
 ```php
 $config['salt_file_length'] = 8;
 ```